Special feature: Easily understand air pollution

 By changing our consumption habits quickly, France could meet the objectives set by the WHO, World Health Organization by 2030, which is far from currently being the case.

-We can all, at our level, contribute to clean air, and here are some actions to take on a daily basis:
+We can all, at our own level, contribute to clean air, and here are some actions to take on a daily basis:

 • Prefer recycled products and opt for selective sorting.